 The exterior is built from thick rubber and suede leather, which did not suffer from major leakage issues, though performed less admirably than we would have hoped for such a tall boot.
 The rubber sole and outsole is one molded piece, so major damage would have to occur for a leak to spring there, and a waterproofing agent is daubed along the inside stitching where the rubber meets the suede.
 However, the place at the bottom of the waterproofed, gusseted tongue, where it is sewn to the leather upper, easily allows water to leak through, lowering the maximum puddle depth before leakage to 4.5 inches.
 This is a shame since the shaft of the boot is so high (11 inches).
 While prolonged deep immersions are not what this model is meant to withstand, as soon as water enters by way of the tongue gusset, the Thinsulate foam insulation is very quick to sop it up, making the inner liner cold and soggy.

 For wet and slushy conditions, we preferred the impermeability of the Bogs Classic Ultra Mid or Sorel Caribou.
 The suede material on this boot is prone to wetting out after prolonged exposure to water, though this was not an issue during our immersion test.
 An annual application of an aftermarket waterproofing treatment to the suede upper will increase its waterproofness and longevity.
 We also found that the leather outer was treated with a non-durable pigment that leached when wet, and got red splotches all over the entryway to our home.
 Despite the apparent leak point, we feel that for most users, this boot will provide more than adequate water resistance in snow and the occasional slush filled puddle.
-Never the less, compared to the competition, this one deserved only 6 points for water resistance.
+Never the less, compared to the competition, this one scored lower in this metric.

 Fit and Comfort